How to pay for your subscription

 - The payment method that you choose during checkout is the payment method that we use for all future billing periods.
 You can change it at any time.

-On 1 July 2022, Microsoft and other online merchants will no longer store credit card information.
-To comply with this regulation, Microsoft will remove all stored card details from the Microsoft 365 admin center.
-To avoid service interruption, you must add a payment method and make a one-time payment for all subscriptions and billing profiles.
+30 September 2022, Microsoft and other online merchants will no longer store credit card information.
+Microsoft will remove all stored card details from the Microsoft 365 admin center.
+To avoid service interruption, you must add and verify a payment method for all subscriptions and billing profiles.

 Paying by credit or debit card, or bank account